wmo-im/wis2box-training/environment/README.md

 The Nighthawk is setup to broadcast a password-protected Wi-Fi network with SSID **WIS2-training**.
 The local network is defined by 10.0.0.1/22

-Adminstrators can access training environment from the following locations:
+Administrators can access training environment from the following locations:

 - Nighthawk Wi-Fi router interface at https://10.0.0.1
 - ProxMox cluster interface at https://10.0.1.1:8006